jeffersonoliveira-dev/battleship-war/README.md

 # to do

-* i dont really neeed this actually
 * pages will be : login > game start || scores > game init

+* currently doing routing now